scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Payload Integrity {#payload-integrity}

 An on-path attacker can modify the payload of a SCION packet.
-Existing higher-layer protocols can easily defend against such an attack without any cooperation by the SCION network.
+Existing higher layer protocols can easily defend against such an attack without any cooperation by the SCION network.
 For that reason, payload integrity is not in scope for this specification.
 However, there exists a proposal for an experimental extension to authenticate addresses, provide integrity protection for payloads, and replay protection: SPAO .
 This is still very experimental and it not used in the production network.

 ## Off-Path Attacks